battermann/cvk77.github.io/_posts/2015-12-03-parser-combinators.markdown

 As mentioned earlier, parser combinators are built up from simple building blocks combined to complex parsers.
 It's fascinating that all parsers are independent and can be executed on their own, so everything is easily maintainable and testable.

+> Functions in Haskell are defined by just assigning a value to a name.
+Parameters are just appended without braces.
+Type annotations are optional.
+> Your run-of-the-mill "add two numbers"-function looks like this:
+> `add x y = x + y`

 We're dealing with an URL, so even without knowing the specs, we can guess that we will encounter "things delimited by slashes".
 According to the webservice specifications, these "things" can only consist of characters and numbers.
 We'll start with a parser that reads these symbols between the slashes and call it `value`.

 ```